SquidDev/squiddev.cc/posts/2020-08-22-cobalt-concat.md

 when we come to operate on the string, but that's only the final result.
 Instead, let's represent our intermediate string as a [_Rope_][rope].

-Ropes are effectively just a binary tree, with the leafs containing the strings which make up the full rope.
+Ropes are effectively just a binary tree, with the leaf's containing the strings which make up the full rope.
 As concatenation is just building a new tree from two smaller ones, it's simple.
 And, more importantly, fast - it runs in
 $O(1)$.